microsoft/pxt-calliope/docs/device/usb/webusb.md

 * click the triple dot icon on the **Download** button and click **Pair device**
 * click on the **Pair device** button and select **Calliope mini** or **DAPLink CMSIS-DAP** from the list.

-If you don't see any devices in the list and @boardname@ has the right firmware (**0249** or above), you can create a [support ticket](https://support.microbit.org/support/tickets/new) to notify the Micro:bit Foundation of the problem.
+If you don't see any devices in the list and @boardname@ has the right firmware (**0249** or above), you can create a [support ticket](https://support.microbit.org/support/tickets/new) to notify the Calliope mini Foundation of the problem.
 Skip the rest of these steps.

 ![Device list for WebUSB pairing](/static/mb/device/usb/no-pair.jpg)

-* When your @boardname@ is connected, you'll see the **Connected to micro:bit** message window.
+* When your @boardname@ is connected, you'll see the **Connected to Calliope mini** message window.
 Click on **Done** and you're ready to go!

 ![Connected message window](/static/mb/device/usb/connected.jpg)